 4) Buy Business with a Durable Competitive Advantage- The Moat.

-In starting this principle the author give the Warren Buffett quotes
+In starting this principle the author gives Warren Buffett’s quotes

 ” The key to investing is not assessing how much an industry is going to affect society or how much it will grow, but rather determining the competitive advantages of any given company and above all the durability of that advantage the products and services that have wide, sustainable rewards to investors. – Warren Buffett.

-the author gives Papa Patel Example to understand this principle
+the author gives Papa Patel an Example to understand this principle

 this leads to higher occupancy on a very perishable commodity that he is peddling- a motel room for tonight. this advantage has an enduring quality to it- are that has lasted several decades.